You are here

 Candidates must participate in the three modules and complete research, writing and group exercises assigned in each module to be awarded the Certificate.

 The Certificate Program is open to law students that have completed their first year of legal training, as well as general counsel, contract managers, academics, government officials and legal practitioners.
 The Institute of International Commercial Law will base its decision on academic criteria and the documents submitted along with the application.
 Application must be received on or before April 25, 2014 (first admission deadline) or July 25, 2014 (second admission deadline).
 Space is limited so please submit all application materials as early as possible.
-Applicants will be notified of the Institute’s decision regarding their application by May 15, 2013.
+Applicants will be notified of the Institute’s decision regarding their application by May 14, 2014 or August 8, 2014.